Talbot Autoquest 270 Trips and Adventures

 Our Talbot Express On Site in Somerset

-And in this first set of pictures, she is on site at Home Farm Holiday Park in Somerset, just by the Quantock hills.
+In this first set of pictures, she is on site at Home Farm Holiday Park in Somerset, just by the Quantock hills.

-We were there last week for a three night stay with our daughter and our two granddaughters.
+We were there last week for a three-night stay with our daughter and our two granddaughters.

-This was our third trip since finishing the renovation; our first was to Uphill, not far away in Brean and then for our second trip we took our four year old granddaughter to Brean Sands Holiday Park.
+This was our third trip since finishing the renovation: Our first was to Uphill, not far away in Brean, and then for our second trip we took our four-year-old granddaughter to Brean Sands Holiday Park.

 Travelling in the Talbot

 Since we completed the renovation, we have been busy travelling, as you can see.
 The Talbot has proved to be a great touring companion.

 Having started off at Uphill, in Somerset, we then went to Holiday Resort Unity at Brean and then on to Home Farm in the Quantock Hills.